near/docs/docs/community/faq.md

 # Product

 ### What products are currently available on NEAR?
-Products include the NEAR-wallet, NEAR-shell, block explorer, and the actual blockchain (available on TestNet).
+Products include the NEAR-wallet, NEAR CLI, block explorer, and the actual blockchain (available on TestNet).
 To learn more, please head over to our documentation.

 ### When MainNet?
 NEAR is in MainNet.
 Please see https://near.org/blog/near-mainnet-genesis/ for more details.